-Our first spell in League One came to its (premature) end with a trip to take on the upwardly-mobile Bees in May 2014.
-Our record against them, however, isn’t too bad at all; winning four of our first 10 encounters.
-Now they’re at the right end of the Championship, and we’re fighting to punch back up from League Two.
+Our first spell in League One came to its (premature) end at Brentford in May 2014 – and we haven’t met since that day.
+And that’s a shame because our record against them isn’t too bad at all; four wins from our first 10 encounters.
+Now they’re at the right end of the Championship and hunting down a Premier League place.
+Meanwhile, we’re starting from the bottom of League Two.
 Something’s not right there, eh?

 Players For Us... and Them

 Brentford’s new ground is almost a straight line south from Stevenage.
 As such, go down the A1(M) and A1 into Hendon; continuing on your way when it becomes the A41.

 Next, use the left lane slip road to come off the A41 and join the westbound A406 towards Wembley and Neasden.
 Stay on the A406 until you come a large roundabout in Chiswick; above you will be the M4 if you were in any doubt.

 Head across the roundabout onto the A205 for a short distance, before turning right into Lionel Road S. If you can.
 This is where the ground is and you’ll have already spotted it.

 Services to: VAUXHALL/LONDON WATERLOO